 Again, because we were trying to do this cheaply, we didn’t want to go the weed cloth route.
 One because we’d read that it may not help that much, especially with the invasive vine we deal with.
 And because we were trying to keep this as low cost as we could, we opted to go with the cardboard box route.
 We still use it when building new beds.
 We like it.

-The only problem comes when you use cardboard that is layered too thick or you use cardboard that has been printed on one side fully, like many of the product boxes you can buy in the store.
-You want plain cardboard with as little coating on it as possible.
+The only problem comes when you use cardboard that is layered too thick or have been printed on one side fully, like many of the product boxes you can buy in the store.
+You want plain cardboard with very little coating on it.
 Why?
-Because not only are you building a barrier against weeds coming up, you’re preventing from water from draining properly, so you end up with a wet and soggy mess that doesn’t drain, which invites disease and bugs, and leaves you wtih a garden that may not produce well.
-And maybe in a drought ridden area that might be a good thing to help keep moisture in longer, for the most part, it just causes your roots to rot, your plants to turn yellow and sickly and not produce, and the bugs just love that kind of stuff and they invade.
+Because you’re preventing water from draining properly, so you end up with a wet and soggy mess that doesn’t drain.

 In our case, we used too much cardboard hoping to keep out the vine.
 And it worked.
 But it almost ruined our garden in the process.
 Sometimes less really is more.

-Built in drip irrigation with a soaker hose (like this one we use now) OR one of those cool PVC frames would’ve been a great addition to the garden that first year.
-Even all these years later, we still haven’t done it.
-This tutorial by Rick from Stoney Acres is a great walk through on how to build your own PVC watering system, which works really well for those of you with larger garden spaces, and you can configure it any way you need to.
+- Even all these years later, we still haven’t done it.
+This tutorial by Rick from Stoney Acres is a great walkthrough on how to build your own PVC watering system, which works really well for those of you with larger garden spaces, and you can configure it any way you need to.

-And remember, a timer is really helpful in not over watering your yard because you forgot to turn off the water when you couldn’t hear it in the house because it’s not running full blast as with traditional watering.
+- And remember, a timer is really helpful in not overwatering your yard.
+A lot of times people forget to turn the water off because they couldn’t hear it in the house because it’s not running full blast as with traditional watering.

-1. Create smaller beds that are easier to maintain in tight spaces.
-The next beds going up will be perpindicular to the fenceline so we can get more plants in.
+- Create smaller beds that are easier to maintain in tight spaces.
+The next beds going up will be perpendicular to the fence line so we can get more plants in.

-3. Use the cardboard method we tried, but just use less 🙂 You want it to be gone after awhile to help use that good soil you’ve created underneath, too.
+- Use the cardboard method we tried, but just use less of it!
+You want it to be gone after a while to help use that good soil you’ve created underneath, too.

-4. If you’re not gonig to dig up the whole area, use some sort of mulch to line the spaces between your beds.
+- If you’re not going to dig up the whole area, use some sort of mulch to line the spaces between your beds.
 You’ll thank me for it later, I promise!
 We use cardboard and mulch.

-5. Read everything you can about Square Foot Gardening so that you can do a better job next time 🙂
+- Read everything you can about Square Foot Gardening so that you can do a better job next time.

 Get even more gardening ideas here: